-To enable the Commission to ensure a high standard of service to complainants and meet our occupational health and safety and duty of care obligations to our staff, the following ground rules apply to the Commission's staff and to complainants.
+To enable Legal Aid ACT to ensure a high standard of service to complainants and meet our occupational health and safety and duty of care obligations to our staff, the following ground rules apply to Legal Aid ACT's staff and to complainants.

-It is the responsibility of the Commission to:
+It is the responsibility of Legal Aid ACT to:

-- deal with complaints professionally, efficiently and impartially; - keep complainants informed of the progress and outcome of enquiries; - provide clear reasons for our decisions; and - treat complainants with courtesy and respect.
+- deal with complaints professionally, efficiently and impartially - keep complainants informed of the progress and outcome of enquiries - provide clear reasons for our decisions, and - treat complainants with courtesy and respect.